olibrook/djappengine/readme.md

 The Django app in `core` is there to get you started.
 Have a look around.

+## Local shell

+With your local server stopped, open a python shell and play with your local data:

+    ./shell

 ## Running tests

     python manage.py test core